zainprograms/alarm.py/README.md

 # alarm.py
-for this project pygame is used to create a custom alarm clock
+For this project pygame is used to create a custom alarm clock